menegroth/menegroth.github.io/sindarin/pronunciation-complete.md

 Sindarin also has a sixth vowel, Y, whose sound has no equivalent in English.
 It is the sound of _u_ in French _lune_, or German _ü_ as in _über_.
 Unlike the English letter Y, Sindarin Y is always a vowel, never a consonant as in "yes".

 In Sindarin, the vowels can be marked with an acute accent (á é í ó ú) indicating that they are held for a slightly longer duration.
-So in a word like _míriel_ "sparkling like jewels" (TODO cite translation), the first syllable _mí_ is held for two "beats", the second syllable _ri_ for one beat, and the third syllable _el_ for one beat (though it may actually take as long to say as _mí_ because of the final L).
+So in a word like _míriel_ "sparkling like jewels" (TODO cite translation), the first syllable _mí_ is held for two "beats", the second syllable _ri_ for one beat, and the third syllable _el_ for one beat (though it may actually take longer to say because of the final L).

-A circumflex (â ê î ô û) also indicates a long vowel, but is only used in words of one syllable.
+A circumflex (â ê î ô û) also indicates a long vowel, but is mostly used in words of one syllable.
 This may just be an aesthetic whim of Tolkien's, though he justified it by saying that vowels with the circumflex should be held for _even longer_—three beats instead of two.
 However, the Elvish writing systems only distinguish two vowel lengths, long and short, so the Elves must not have considered this detail very important.

 ### Typing Accented Characters

-On a Mac, you can type vowels with an acute accent by pressing `option+E` and then typing the vowel that you want.
-To type a circumflex, use `option+I` instead.
+On a Mac, you can type vowels with an acute accent by pressing `option`+`E` and then typing the vowel that you want.
+To type a circumflex, use `option`+`I` instead.

 Typing special characters on Windows is considerably more annoying.
 The best way is probably to change your keyboard settings to international mode, which will let you type accented letters using key combinations.
 A guide to doing that can be found [here](http://symbolcodes.tlt.psu.edu/accents/codeint.html).
 Alternatively, you can copy and paste the accented letters from the table below.